Jahia/personal-api-tokens/docs/USAGE.md

 ## Managing tokens through Groovy scripts

-Tokens can also be generated using a dedicated CLI and then managed by using Groovy scripts placed on the `Jahia Processing Node` filesystem in the `digital-factory-data/patches/groovy/` folder.
+Tokens can also be generated using a dedicated CLI and then managed using Groovy scripts placed on the `Jahia Processing Node` filesystem in the `digital-factory-data/patches/groovy/` folder.
 This makes use of an existing Jahia feature which executes Groovy scripts present in that place.

 *This could be useful for situations where tokens must be created automatically during Jahia’s first startup.*